diningeachox/Image-Super-Resolution/README.md

 ## Results
 I've included several examples of super-resolution below, comparing the models SRResnet and SRGAN with the real HR image.

+## Training Tips
+Since the entire model is on colab, you will not need any pre-installed software to train.
+However I noted the following things to be aware of:
+* Training will take a very long time with this dataset since the images are large.
+Therefore I suggest saving the model after every 50 or 100 epochs.
+This will also get around the 12-hour time limit on colab.
+* Be sure to save **both** the generator and the discriminator model in the SRGAN stage.
+* You can save the models in your Google drive you so don't waste time downloading and uploading models.